endurantgames/cosmiclegends/src/classes/monstrosity.md

 ## Class Ability: Engine of Destruction

-When you use your Core Power Words or Nova Power Words as the third Word in a Power Stunt or Power Combo, add 2 to a Smash roll's Effectiveness.
+When you use your Core or Nova Power Words in a Power Stunt or Combo to advance the Smash goal, add 2 to the Effectiveness.

 ## Power Words